kennithnichol/portfolio-notes/log.md

 - Using PaperMod theme; added config and early folder structure
 - Pinned main repos to GitHub profile to align public brand
 - Asked Copilot to keep me accountable for logging progress

+## 2025-06-23 - About Page + ZTM Mentorship

+- Drafted first version of "About Me" page for Hugo site
+- Integrated ZTM mentorship into bio with links to [zerotomastery.io](https://zerotomastery.io).
+- Updated tone and structure to better reflect voice, experience, and consulting focus.
+- Planning to propagate this info into `README.md` and future "Hire Me"/"Services" section.